mirracalisnao/cmcalisnao/README.md

                          💡 FACTS
-  🙋 Hello, I am Cherry Mirra Calisnaoof.
+  🙋 Hello, I am Cherry Mirra Calisnao

   👩‍🎓 A student of WVSU under the CICT department.